This Rising Star Chef Is Black, Vegan — And Only 11 Years Old

 When Wade, CEO of Boxpark, a chain of hip food halls in London, was 11 years old himself, he sold candy to his schoolmates.
 He cited that memory as a heartstring plucked by Omari McQueen, the 11-year-old LinkedIn user.
 "Age doesn't define a person any more than gender or race does," Wade said.
 "We were happy to support a dream.
 Omari is a role model for dreaming big."

-Wade waived the £1,000 rent for a week-long pop-up at Boxpark's Croydon location, freeing McQueen to bill himself as the "world's youngest restaurateur" — even younger than Flynn McGarry, who, in 2011, became a foodie wunderkind at 11½ by running a restaurant out of his California home (and charging $160 a head when he debuted in New York).
+Wade waived the £1,000 rent for a weeklong pop-up at Boxpark's Croydon location, freeing McQueen to bill himself as the "world's youngest restaurateur" — even younger than Flynn McGarry, who, in 2011, became a foodie wunderkind at 11 1/2 by running a restaurant out of his California home (and charging $160 a head when he debuted in New York).

 McQueen debuted Dipalicious, his vegan Caribbean spot, in the same food hall as Goat, a Jamaican restaurant run by James Cochran, the 2018 Great British Menu champion of champions.